Tree-Values: selective inference for regression trees: Background

 \begin{definition}[Bottom-up ordering] Let $\tree = \{R_1,\ldots, R_K\}$.
 Let $\pi$ be a permutation of the integers $(1, \ldots, K)$.
 Then $\mathcal{O} = \left(R_{\pi(1)}, \ldots, R_{\pi(K)}\right)$ is a \emph{bottom-up ordering} of the regions in $\tree$ if, for all $k =1,\ldots,K$, $\pi(k) \leq \pi(j)$ if $R_k \in \desc(R_j, \tree)$. \end{definition} There are other equivalent formulations for cost-complexity pruning (see Proposition 7.2 in \cite{ripley1996pattern}); the formulation in Algorithm~\ref{alg_pruning} is convenient for establishing the results in this paper.

-To summarize, the CART algorithm first applies Algorithm~\ref{alg_growing} to the data $y$ to obtain an unpruned tree, which we call $\tree^0(y)$.
+To summarize, the CART algorithm first applies Algorithm~\ref{alg_growing} to the initial region $\mathbb{R}^p$ and the data $y$ to obtain an unpruned tree, which we call $\tree^0(y)$.
 It then applies Algorithm~\ref{alg_pruning} to $\tree^0(y)$ to obtain an optimally-pruned tree using complexity parameter $\lambda$, which we call $\tree^\lambda(y)$.

 \SetKwFunction{printgrow}{\textsc{Grow}} \SetKwFunction{printprune}{\textsc{Prune}}

 \begin{algo}[Growing a tree] \\ \printgrow{$R$, $y$} \begin{tabbing} \qquad 1.
 If a stopping condition is met, return $R$. \\ \qquad 2.
 Else return $\{ R, $ \printgrow{$R \cap \chi_{\tilde{j}, \tilde{s}, 1}, y$}, \printgrow{$R \cap \chi_{\tilde{j}, \tilde{s}, 0}$, $y$}$\}$, where \\ \qquad \qquad \qquad $ (\tilde{j},\tilde{s}) \in \argmax_{(j,s): s \in \{1,\ldots,n-1\}, j \in \{1, \ldots, p\}} \textsc{gain}_R\left(y,j,s\right). $ \end{tabbing} \end{algo}